zriyansh/signoz.io/docs/instrumentation/rust.md

 **Step 1 : Instrument your application with OpenTelemetry**

-If you don't have a Rust application you can use our [sample Rust application](https://github.com/anukulpandey/sample-rust-otel), To configure our Rust application to send traces we need to initialize OpenTelemetry, Otel has already created some crates which you need to add into your `Cargo.toml` file, just below `[dependencies]` section.
+To configure our Rust application to send traces we need to initialize OpenTelemetry, Otel has already created some crates which you need to add into your `Cargo.toml` file, just below `[dependencies]` section.

 ```
 opentelemetry = { version = "0.18.0", features = ["rt-tokio", "metrics", "trace"] }